nekopudding/in-browser-markdown-editor/README-template.md

   },[currFile]);
 ```
 - filtering out props in composition using for loop

+- configured how fileList in sidebar should overflow by nesting all elements under stack, using overflow auto
+- realized that the direct child of the sidebar header cannot set height - set height in typography to match height of header

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.